Aftercare

 Protect from Sun Exposure

-Keep your tattoo out of direct sunlight while healing.
+• Keep tattoo out of direct sunlight while healing.

-After it heals, always apply sunscreen to prevent fading.
+• After healed, always apply sunscreen to prevent fading.

 Avoid Soaking